martinlopezjr28/AstroProjects/README.md

 This repository contains publications, movies, and code on various projects from my time as an astrophyics researcher.

+###### Note: I realize that not everyone has a background in astrophysics so I've linked to resources in areas where useful throughout the repository.

 ## BinaryBlackHoles

 ### Project Name: Tidal Disruption Events by LIGO Binary Black Holes